 - 1. Name

 - 2. Address

-- 3. Telephone number
+- 3. Age

-- 4. Age
+- 4. Program of Study

-- 5. Major

-- 6. Date(s) of attendance
+- 5. Date(s) of attendance

-- 7. Degree awarded
+- 6. Degrees, diplomas, certificates awarded

 Objection

 If you do not wish to have student recruitment information released to third parties, you may file a FERPA Objection in the Office of the Registrar.